mashedcreative/gift-aid-for-woocommerce/README.md

 ## Known Issues

-Due to the fact that WooCommerce core is missing the ability to use either of the following to populate a more appropriate tab with our settings we're having to put them in the *Products* tab for now.
+Due to the fact that WooCommerce core is missing the ability to use the `woocommerce_get_settings_` filter to add settings to either the *checkout* or *tax* tabs we're having to put them in the *Products* tab for now.
 It's unlikely that a workaround will be implemented in the meantime.

-`woocommerce_get_settings_checkout`

-`woocommerce_get_settings_tax`

 ## Changelog